SaFrMo/image-scrubber/README.md

 ## Tech notes

-There are 5 canvases on the page:
+There are 6 canvases on the page:

 * `imageCanvas` is the only visible canvas.
 It's where the composite image is rendered and is downloaded when the user is done.
 * `tempCanvas`
 * `holderCanvas`
 * `rotationCanvas`
 * `blurredCanvas`
+* `offscreenCanvas`, which is used to render the custom cursor

 When you open an image: